Ever Heard of the Phrase, A Horse Has Five Hearts?

 Here are some fun facts about horsey hearts:

-• The equine heart is not much different to the human heart, only bigger.
+• The equine heart is not much different from the human heart, only bigger.
 Both are 4-chambered and pump warm blood.

 • A horse heart is located in the same place as a human heart: between the lungs and ribs and above the diaphragm.

-• A horse heart weighs on average seven to nine pounds.
-Secretariat had the largest ever recorded heart at 12 pounds.
+• A horse’s heart weighs on average seven to nine pounds.
+Secretariat had the largest ever recorded heart at 22 pounds.

 • A horse’s heart rate at rest should be from 40 to 60 bpm.